iron-software/IronPdfJava.Examples/how-to/setup-google-cloud/README.md

     </dependency>
     ```

-* Set the `timeout` to `330 seconds` to accommodate potential slow startups.
+* Set the `timeout` to `330 seconds` due to anticipated initialization delays.
 * Allocate at least `2048 MB` for `memory size`.
-* Allocate a minimum of `1024 MB` for `EphemeralStorage Size`.
+* Set `EphemeralStorage Size` to a minimum of `1024 MB`.
-* In certain setups, you might need to specify an `IronPdfEngineWorkingDirectory` and assign appropriate execution rights:
+* In certain setups, you might need to specify an `IronPdfEngineWorkingDirectory` and configure execution permissions:

     ```java
     Setting.setIronPdfEngineWorkingDirectory(Paths.get("/tmp/"));